Is it ever acceptable to propose at Christmas?

 Am I doing this to cure my S.A.D?

-The weather outside may be frightful, and have us going all kinds of crazy to keep our spirits up (what’s cracker-pulling all about, really?) but, eventually, the cold air will warm and the dark days will brighten.
+The weather outside might be frightful and have us going all kinds of crazy to keep our spirits up, but, eventually, the cold air will warm and the dark days will brighten.

 So, even though proposing may seem like a good way to bring cheer to winter, a sunny spring day really isn’t that far away.

-And trust us, she’ll be grateful if you wait.
-Spring will bring a more photogenic natural light for the obligatory ring snap, lighter nights for your engagement party, and fewer people behind-your-back whispering: “a Christmas proposal?
-How cliche…”
+And, trust us, she’ll be grateful if you wait.
+Spring will bring a more photogenic natural light for the obligatory ring snap, brighter nights for your engagement party, and fewer people behind-your-back whispering: “a Christmas proposal?
+How cliché…”

 Still going ahead with it?
 Alright, then – read our guide to popping the question at Christmas...